Last Updated: June 3, 2026

 Fixed Duration Effort-Driven

-Expand the Fixed Duration Effort-Driven summary task.
+Expand the Fixed Duration Effort-Driven summary.

 Assign the Project Manager and the Seminar Leader to Task 1.
 The calculations should be self-explanatory.

-What is the difference between Fixed Duration Effort-Driven and Fixed Duration?
+What is the difference between Fixed Duration Effort Driven and Fixed Duration?

 To see a difference between Fixed Duration vs. Fixed Duration Effort Driven, do the following: